yduanmu/mesh-ray/README.txt

 stl your_ascii_stl_file.stl new_binary_stl_file.stl

-Initially, I tried to construct a k-d tree in order to conduct a nearest neighbour search.
-This took quite a while.
-Halfway through the process, it occurred to me that this method was actually less efficient, since for this particular problem, I would only be querying for NNS *once*.
-This is why my algorithm uses linear search to find the nearest neighbour.

-Algorithm:
+Mesh-ray algorithm:
-1. Set up half-edge data structure (start, end, next, twin).
-Assumes manifold.
+1. Set up BVH.

-2. Check for the nearest vertex (point) to the origin of the ray using linear search.
-Use squared distances to avoid calculating square roots.
     a.
-If the origin is equidistant between 2 and only 2 points, then it's at an edge.
-Only ray DIRECTION matters.
-Use the ray direction rather than the origin when doing half-edge traversing and guessing.
+Boxes are minimum and axis-aligned, but not necessarily cubes.
     b.
-If the origin is equidistant between 3 points, then we know for sure the closest plane.
-Skip all half-edge traversing and guessing.

-3. Traverse the triangle fan of that vertex and find the plane equations for each.

-4. Find the distance between each traversed plane and the origin of the ray. only remember the plane with the shortest distance.
+Triangles belong to whichever boxes their centroids do.
+    c.
+The maximum number of triangles per bounding box is arbitrarily defined as the ceiling of the cube root of the total triangles in the mesh.
+2. Supplied origin and direction, store the equation of a ray.
+3. Test the ray against smaller and smaller bounding boxes using the cube-ray algorithm from before (although unlike previous algorithm, a hit through edge or vertex is still counted as a face hit).
     a.
-Here, I attempted to optimize the algorithm.
-I imagined that making multiple calculations per an arbitrarily large amount of planes (need to find both plane equation and distance between point and plane) would be terribly inefficient.
-I assumed that this would be inefficient enough that, even if there would be more vertices to compare than point-plane distances, a NNS of the vertices would still be more optimal.
+If we're more than one level deep, don't need to check if the cube intersection is on the ray.
+    b.
+If no hit in cube at any point, return.

-5. Find the parametric equation of the line containing the ray using two points (ray origin and ray direction).
+4. Once the smallest box is also confirmed a hit, test against all triangle faces inside that box using plane equation and parametric equation of the line containing the ray.
+    a.
+Intersection guaranteed to be on plane, but now check if it's on triangle face.
+    b.
+If the algorithm has gotten this far, then the intersection is definitely on the ray.
+Don't need to check.
+5. Return the point of intersection and the index of the triangle.

+Cube-ray algorithm:
+1. Check for nearest 4 vertices to origin of the ray.
+    a.
+If the origin is equidistant between 4 vertices or exactly at a vertex, check for the nearest 4 vertices to the direction of the ray.
+This is because, in these two cases, the ray is only guaranteed to intersect with a face of the cube once.
+2. If those 4 points describe a valid face of the cube, then it finds the plane equation for the plane containing that face.
-6. Calculate the point of intersection of the nearest plane and that line using the plane equation and parametric equation of the line.
+3. Calculate the point of intersection of the line containing the ray by using the equation for the plane and parametric equation of the line.

-7. Check whether the intersection is within a triangle face.
+4. Intersection guaranteed to be on plane, but now check if it's on cube face.
+5. Intersection guaranteed to be on line, but now check if it's on the ray.
+6. Return TRUE/FALSE depending on whether there is intersection or not.

+Time complexity analysis:
+- Gotta sort three times per bounding box created.

+Notes:
-8. Check whether the intersection is on the ray using the dot product of the vectors origin->intersection and origin->direction
+- Check whether intersection is on a ray using dot product of the vectors origin->intersection and origin->direction

-9. If valid, return the point of intersection and index of the face that contains it.
+- Checking intersection of line against plane is the same reused code between the cubes and the triangles, but cube only cares whether there is intersection or not.

 Limitations:
-- The triangular mesh must be manifold.
+-

 Hi Melissa,